It was nearing midday.

-A clock rang – the only clock in Alfred’s shop that was set to the correct time and which had the ringer turned on.
+A clock rang – the only clock in Alfred’s shop that was set to the correct time, and more importantly the only one which had the ringer turned on.
 Twelve o’clock.
 Usually, Alfred hurried to the door by the third ring, but now he had the good fortune to be at the right place at the right time to see Delia Crispin leave Storage World to go to Carol’s Café.

 The same time ever day.
 Precisely.

 “Morning, Alfred,” she said, her grey bun bobbing as she nodded at him.

 “Afternoon, Delia,” he replied.
 It took everything he had to keep his knees from trembling as he said it.
 And she passed him without so much as a second glance, and he returned to his store and the ticking of the clocks.

 “I’ve finished the repairs, Alfred,” said Alfred’s new employee.

 “Well, my previous repairman generally took eight hours a day to earn his eight hours pay.”